This document illustrates the basic simulation workflow of ERAHUMED. Specifically, we will cover:

 convenient.
 For instance, in the chunk below I create a plot of water

-levels for a set of clusters with similar features, using
+levels for the whole set of rice field clusters, using

 dplyr